giry-dev/mangrove-docs/docs/kandel-doc/how-does-kandel-work/strategy-reserve.md

 ## Unallocated liquidity

-It is a subset of the Strategy reserve where profits from the spread and funds of offers that failed to repost are collected.
+It is a subset of the Strategy reserve where funds of offers that failed to repost are collected.
 The Unallocated liquidity can be withdrawn or re-invested into the strategy.